How to optimise your CRO strategy for commerce sites

 Step 2: Begin to make hypotheses

-Remember, a hypotheses should be specific and suggest a change that can realistically be implemented and measured for its effectiveness.
+Remember, a hypothesis should be specific and suggest a change that can realistically be implemented and measured for its effectiveness.
 For example, you could hypothesise that ‘including a new ‘call to action’ promotion on all of our primary site banners will increase conversion rate by 20%’.
 This is a feature that can realistically be implemented and measured, with a target that you could either achieve or urge you to make further amendments to meet the target in future.

 Step 3: Test your theory

 At this point, it’s time to test your theory through A/B testing.
 What is this, you ask?
 A/B testing is when you change a single variable and present both versions of the page to two different groups of site visitors.
-It helps if you have a ‘headless’ front-end commerce website as ideas and CRO changes can be easily implemented without any affect on the back-office commerce code or processes.
+It helps if you have a ‘headless’ front-end commerce website as ideas and CRO changes can be easily implemented without any effect on the back-office commerce code or processes.

 Examples of these variables could be the following:

-- Calls to action – changes made could include text size, colour, font and position of key messages on the page
+Changes made could include text size, colour, font and position of key messages on the page

-- Pictures and videos – Images and videos placed on different parts of the commerce site
+Images and videos placed on different parts of the commerce site

-- Trust signals – such as testimonials and reviews and where these are placed on your website
+Such as testimonials and reviews and where these are placed on your website

-- Pop-ups – enabling different pop-ups including specific commerce promotion offers and banner ads
+Enabling different pop-ups including specific commerce promotion offers and banner ads

 Remember, more than one change can be tested at a time, so you can get a great idea of which experiments work better than others.